eloquent/enumeration/README.md

 }
 ```

-If you run the above script you will get something like the following output:
+If the above script is executed, it will produce something like the following
+output:

 ```
 Your weight on MERCURY is 66.107480